vsoch/cs106b-builder/README.md

 would create a folder with the name "Pancakes' - (or your project name)

 ## 3. Run the container
-Next, you should run the container and bind the project folder (with the .pro files) inside.
+Next, you should run the container and bind the project folder (with the single .pro file) inside.
 You can choose to build, run, or build and run.
 Note that if you choose to build and run, it will only run after build given a successful build (without errors).
-Here is how to ask for help:
+Here is how to ask for help, given a container called `cs106b-builder`:

 ```bash
 singularity run cs106b-builder --help